Framework

 2.1 CPD is necessary for professional advancement

 Teachers perceive CPD as an essential part of their long-term career development.
 It helps them grow professionally, stay updated, and meet institutional or policy-related requirements for advancement.
+Teachers view CPD as an essential component of sustained career development.
+It enables them to build and update their expertise, remain informed about new pedagogical and subject-related developments, and fulfil institutional or policy-related requirements for progression within the profession.

 2.2 Content meets the needs of educators